 Tonya “Teee” Williams Slacanin, 2020

 She started with the USA National Team in 1990 and won a bronze medal with the 1992 Barcelona Olympic Team and competed with the USA in the 1996 Atlanta Olympics.
-During her six years with the USA team she won medals at the World Championships and FIVB Championships.
+During her six years with the USA team she won medals at the World and FIVB Championships.
 She played overseas for another eight years before retiring.
 She made the NCAA first All-Decade Team with her dominating hitting.
-She was inducted into the Hawaii Athletic HOF in 1998.
+She was inducted into the Hawaii Athletics HOF in 1998.
 She is the mother to three children and lives in Germany.